rscarson/lavendeux-parser2/language-docs.md

 ### 2.3 Boolean operations

 All boolean operations are performed on, and result in booleans.
-All other types will be downgraded to boolean Available operators:
+All other types will be downgraded to boolean (by casting) Available operators:
 - `!` NOT
 - `&&` AND